 Still, The Fountain is easy enough to find.
 It's covered in St George's cross flags, but its popularity with New Malden's Korean population is clear from the banner over the door.

-sadly for me, there are precious few Koreans in attendance tonight.
+Sam, the bar manager, tells me that I missed a hell of a party when South Korea played on Saturday, but sadly for me, there are precious few Koreans in attendance tonight.
 Not to be deterred, I get talking to a young couple, Dong Hwan Ko and Eunjung Kim, who are studying English.
 They're both South Koreans, which interests me.
 Despite the long-running dispute between their countries, not to mention the recent tension, they're still out supporting the North against Brazil.
 Why?

 Their answer is perfect: that they like the North Korean people, it's only their government that they have a problem with.